Dallas 214-506-0671

 Contact Our San Francisco, CA and Dallas, TX Deportation Defense Attorneys

 The experienced attorneys at Hafey & Karim are dedicated to helping immigrants defend against deportation and address other legal issues that may affect their status in the United States.
 We work to ensure that our clients will be able to live and work alongside their loved ones and build successful, productive lives in safe communities.
-Get in touch with us and arrange a free consultation with an attorney by filling out an online contact form.
+Get in touch with us and arrange your initial consultation with an attorney by filling out an online contact form.

 Back to Top